Light-weight your three-season backpacking gear to hike farther and higher, and capture the photographs of your dreams.

-I slogged over Aasgard Pass on my first Washington State Enchantments backpack 21 years ago, a 4,550 ft elevation gain on day one.
-My 55-pound load that year included 10 lbs. of camera gear, with a few oddities: a 1 lb. stainless-steel pot; a 2 lb.
+My ultalight Odyssey took root in a 1995 backpack to the Washington State Enchantments.
+On day one, we slogged over Aasgard Pass, a 4,550 ft elevation gain.
+My 55-pound load included 10 lbs. of camera gear, with a few oddities: a 1 lb. stainless-steel pot; a 2 lb.
 Arca-Swiss ball head.
-The pack alone weighed over six pounds.
-I could never manage that heavy load today, but thankfully—with careful gear choices—I don’t have to.
-My pack weight including food and camera gear for a 5-day solo trip is under 27 lbs. now, with better safety and comfort than before.
-And instead of six rolls of Velvia, I get upwards of 2,000 premium digital stills, plus video, from a full-frame dSLR.
+The pack alone weighed six pounds.
+I could never manage that load today, but thankfully—with careful gear choices—I don’t have to.
+My pack weight including food and camera gear for a 5-day solo trip is under 24 lbs. now, with better safety and comfort than before.
+And instead of six rolls of Velvia, I get upwards of 2,000 premium digital stills, plus video, from a crop-frame mirrorless camera with image quality superior in most ways to my Canon 5D III.
 Woo-hoo!

 Below is a conversation on light-weighting backpack gear, with photography the goal.
 The weight savings come both from gear choices, and, with experience, leaving some stuff at home.
 The volume reduction means the gear fits into more of a summit pack or daypack.
 To get there, pay attention to everything—not just the pack, shelter and sleeping bag.
 Clothing, cook set, food and a dozen or so small essentials get the scalpel as well.